linorobot/linorobot2/README.md

     roslaunch linorobot2 slam.launch.py

 Optional parameters:
 - rviz - Set to true if you want to run RVIZ in parallel.
-Defaults value is false.
+Default value is false.
 - sim - Set to true if you're running with Gazebo.
-Defaults value is false.
+Default value is false.

 For example: